yayahjb/ncdist/README.txt

                                  With S6 and D7 Support
                         Herbert J. Bernstein and Lawrence C. Andrews Version 1.1.0 07 Jun 2019
+                                     rev 22 Jun 2020

                                     yayahjb@gmail.com

-ncdist is a package of two utilities built on the Niggli-Cone cell distance discussed in [Andrews, L. C.,  Bernstein, H. J. (2014).
+ncdist is a package of utilities built on the Niggli-Cone cell distance discussed in [Andrews, L. C.,  Bernstein, H. J. (2014).
 "The geometry of Niggli reduction: BGAOL -- embedding Niggli reduction and analysis of boundaries".
 J. Appl.
 Cryst.
 47(1), 346 -- 359.] which provides a sensitive and reliable metric for the distance between